Grilled Sea Scallops

 - Preheat the grill to 450° to 550°.

-- Once the grill is hot, add the scallops to the grill and cook for 3 minutes on one side and then flip and cook for 30 seconds.
+- Once the grill is hot, add the scallops along with the lemon slices to the grill, cook for 3 minutes on one side, and then flip and cook for 30 seconds.
 This will give you a medium-rare to medium internal temperature.
-Keep warm.
+Serve or keep warm.

-- Coat the tomatoes in 3 tablespoons of olive oil, season with salt and pepper and add to the grill just to blister, about 1 to 2minutes.
-Keep warm.
+- Coat the tomatoes in the 3 tablespoons of olive oil, season with salt and pepper, and add to the grill just to blister, about 1 to 2 minutes.
+Keep them warm.

-- Chive Oil: Add the 1 cup of olive oil, lemon juice, and chives to a blender and blend until completely smooth.
+- Add the remaining 1/2 cup of olive oil, lemon juice, and chives to a blender and blend until completely smooth.
 Let sit for 5 minutes and then finely strain.
-There will be plenty of leftovers to use on other recipes.
+There will be plenty of leftovers to use in other recipes.

-- To Plate: serve the scallops over top of the polenta along with a drizzle of chive oil and a side of roasted tomatoes.
+- Serve the scallops over top of the polenta, along with a drizzle of chive oil and a side of roasted tomatoes.